Ales Michalevic: Political activities

-Michalevic was deputy chairman of the Partyja BNF in 2004-2008.
+Michalevic was deputy chairman of the Partyja BNF from 2004 to 2008.
 Following his nomination to the position of party chairman in 2008 and proposal of a program of reforms, Michalevic was expelled from the party for publicly criticizing the party leadership.

-From 2003 to 2007, Michalevic was deputy to the Pukhavichy district council and coordinator of the Assembly of Deputies to Local Councils.
-At the same time he published a local newspaper in the town of Maryina Horka.

-He initiated a number of decisions on widening the powers of local self-governing bodies.
+From 2003 to 2007, Michalevic was a deputy of the Pukhavichy district council and a coordinator of the Assembly of Deputies to Local Councils.
+At the same time, he published the local newspaper "Region" in the town of Maryina Horka, and initiated a number of decisions on expanding the powers of local self-government bodies.

+Since 2018, Michalevic has served as the First Deputy Chairman of the civil society organization "Movement For Freedom".

-On 27 January 2010, Michalevic officially launched his campaign seeking nomination as an independent candidate in 2011 Belarusian presidential election.
+On 27 January 2010, Michalevic officially launched his campaign seeking nomination as an independent candidate in the 2010 Belarusian presidential election.

-On November 18, 2010, Michalevic officially registered as a presidential candidate.

-On December 19, 2010, Michalevic took part in the meeting in downtown Minsk but did not take part in the demonstration and riots that followed.
-He went home downtown where he was with his family.
+On November 18, 2010, he officially registered as a presidential candidate.
+On December 19, 2010, Michalevic took part in the meeting in downtown Minsk but did not participate in the demonstration and riots that followed.
+He returned home to be with his family.

-On December 20, 2010, at the election night Michalevic was arrested by KGB agents in his apartment in Minsk.
-He was charged for organizing of mass riots.
+On December 20, 2010, during election night, Michalevic was arrested by KGB agents in his apartment in Minsk and charged with organizing mass riots.
 On 11 January 2011, Amnesty International recognized him as a prisoner of conscience.

-January 11, 2011 Michalevic called from the KGB jail to his wife.
-Under the pressure of a voice heard in the phone, Michalevic asked her to not go to Brussels and Warsaw to give a speech at EU-parliament and Polish Sejm hearings regarding Belarus.
-His wife interpreted this as if her husband in fact told her to go there.
-The night between January 12 and January 13 the car in which Milana Michalevic and their youngest daughter was traveling to Poland was stopped by KGB agents.
-Milana Michalevic was informed that she was banned from travel abroad until her husband's future is decided by the KGB.
-Currently Michalevic's wife is under the close observation of KGB agents in Minsk.
+On January 11, 2011, Michalevic called his wife from the KGB jail.
+Under pressure from a voice overheard on the call, he asked her not to travel to Brussels and Warsaw to give testimony at the EU Parliament and the Polish Sejm.
+His wife interpreted this as a coded message encouraging her to go anyway.
+That night, the car carrying Milana Michalevic and their youngest daughter to Poland was stopped by KGB agents.
+She was informed that she was banned from traveling abroad until her husband's case was resolved.
+Michalevic's wife remained under KGB surveillance in Minsk.

-On February 19, 2011 Michalevic was released from prison.
-After that, he made a statement in which he claimed that he and other political prisoners had been subjected to tortures.
+On February 19, 2011, Michalevic was released from prison.
+He subsequently stated that he and other political prisoners had been subjected to torture.

-Soon after his statements about tortures in Belarusian prisons, Michalevic secretly escaped the country.
-On 24 March 2011 he was granted political asylum in the Czech Republic.
+Soon after making public these claims, Michalevic secretly fled the country.
+On March 24, 2011, he was granted political asylum in the Czech Republic.

-On 18 November 2011 Michalevic received the Rights & Democracy John Humphrey Freedom Award from Canadian International Centre for Human Rights and Democratic Development.
-Michalevic was awarded “for his courage, determination and perseverance, and … efforts to make Belarus a free and open democracy”.

-On 8 September 2015 Ales Michalevic returned home to Belarus.
-He took the train Vilnius - Minsk and was immediately arrested at the border as a “person who is in the wanted list” by the border officers.

-Michalevic was released but he still remains the last accused person in the 2010 case of “mass riots”.

-In March 2016 the case against Ales Michalevic was suspended, however it can be reopened at any moment.